-- How many learners can each individual learning/study area safely accommodate to ensure that they and staff remain 2-metres apart on entry and departure and during the lesson?
+- How many learners can each individual learning/study area safely accommodate to ensure that they and staff minimise time spent at less than 2 metres but more than a metre of each other on entry and departure and during the lesson?
+This needs to take account of the additional staff numbers.
 This needs to take account of the additional staff numbers in classes with SEND learners.
-How many people altogether will be in a learning/study area should be the measure. - What areas are safe to use for different purposes than usual to aid social distancing? - Has account been taken of the fact that some staff, in particular support staff, normally work at close proximity to individual learners and how this work can continue in a safe manner? - In specialist colleges, given the level of adult support required for learners, what is a safe number of people to have in a learning/study area and how is this determined? - In specialist colleges, where social distancing will be impossible, what measures are in place to protect staff and learners? - Can parents of SEND learners be reassured that their child will still be working with, or have access to, their key worker/learning support assistant? - Is the college prepared to consider attendance on a rotational basis in order to reduce class sizes? - Will learners be told not to come to college if there is a shortage of staff for their particular class? - Will new employees be brought into the workplace in smaller groups prior to restarting?
+How many people altogether will be in a learning/ study area should be the measure. - What areas are safe to use for different purposes than usual to aid social distancing? - Has account been taken of the fact that some staff, in particular support staff, normally work at close proximity to individual learners and how this work can continue in a safe manner? - In specialist colleges, given the level of adult support required for learners, what is a safe number of people to have in a learning/study area and how is this determined? - In specialist colleges, where social distancing will be impossible, what measures are in place to protect staff and learners? - Can parents of SEND learners be reassured that their child will still be working with, or have access to, their key worker/learning support assistant? - Is the college prepared to consider attendance on a rotational basis in order to keep groups separate? - Will learners be told not to come to college if there is a shortage of staff for their particular class? - Has the college developed a plan for an appropriate mix of face to face and remote delivery? - Has the college developed a strong contingency plan (in case of local lockdown) which will be in place for remote education provision for all provision apart from that which requires face to face delivery? - Will new employees be brought into the workplace in smaller groups prior to restarting?